stipptracie/MINTmarketPlace/ProjectProposal.md

 ## Research Questions to Answer:

-What new technology should we include?
+What new technology should we include:
-Upload feature interact - IPFS?
+Upload feature interact - IPFS
+Implement reward for minting
 Make auction for NFT, then give winner ICO

+Rough Breakdown of Tasks:

+Streamlit interface/outline - Silvano/Yu
-Rough Breakdown of Tasks: Streamlit interface/outline, Smart Contract for Coin, smart contract for reward upon NFT creation, Smart Contract for NFT, Ledger for NFTs minted/history or IPFS, display for auction contract if time
+Smart Contract for Coin - Basic constructor for a coin called MINT - Saidee Padilla smart contract for reward upon NFT creation -  Yu Smart Contract minting/registry - Tracie
+IPFS, display for auction contract if time - Silvano